Wave Accounting Review: Features & Pricing in 2023

 - Small business coverage insurance through Next Insurance: Wave users can now sign up for Next Insurance within the Wave app.
 Take note that this isn’t an integration with Next Insurance—Wave only serves as a portal where you can apply for insurance.

 - Workers’ compensation insurance through Next Insurance: Wave also offers a portal to Next Insurance so that you can sign up for workers’ compensation insurance.
-This insurance coverage is automatically included in payroll.
+This insurance coverage is included in payroll automatically.

 Wave is free for accounting, invoicing, and receipt scanning.
-We awarded Wave a perfect 5 out of 5 for pricing because while they charge for payment processing and additional services, the charge is very similar to what other software providers charge in addition to their monthly fee.
+We awarded Wave a perfect 5 rating for pricing because while it charges for payment processing and additional services, the fee is very similar to what other software providers charge in addition to their monthly fee.
 Wave offers the additional services for a reasonable cost:

 - Bank payments: 1% per transaction but a minimum of $1 fee

-- Wave Payroll: Fixed monthly cost of $35 for tax service states or $20 for self-service states.
-There is also an additional $6 per month per active employee or independent contractor.
+- Wave Payroll: Fixed monthly cost of $35 for tax service states or $20 for self-service states; there’s also an additional $6 per month per active employee or independent contractor

 - Wave Advisor: $149 per month for bookkeeping support